ajmarrocco/Anthony-Marrocco-urban-octo-telegram/README.md

 # Code Refactor Starter Code
-For this assignment, I made this website follow accessibility standards that it is optimitized for search engines.
+For this assignment, I made this website follow accessibility standards so that it is optimitized for search engines.

 I updated the name of the title to the name of the company "Horiseon"